Your Horse’s Fitness Level and Heart Rate

 And here’s the kicker about a resting heart rate for a horse.

-In a laboratory setting designed to measure a horse’s fitness, there are many controls needed.
+Many controls are needed in a laboratory setting designed to measure a horse’s fitness.

 - Fitness is your horse’s ability to do his job, in a stress-free manner, without getting fatigued or injured.
-A perfectly designed measurement tracks your horse’s responses to exactly the same exercise in exactly the same conditions over time.
-That means the same warm-up and work in the same gaits for the same amount of time, all in the same temperature, humidity, time of day, etc. This is great for studies on treadmills, but what about our personal horses?
+A perfectly designed measurement tracks your horse’s responses to the same exercise in the same conditions over time.
+That means the same warm-up and work in the same gaits for the same amount of time, all in the same temperature, humidity, time of day, etc. This is great for treadmill studies, but what about our personal horses?

-- We should be tracking our horse’s fitness over time to make sure our exercise plan is on track for our horse.
-But it’s impossible for us to duplicate lab tests with reality going on.
-And – who really wants to do the exact same thing every single day?
+- We should be tracking our horse’s fitness over time to ensure our exercise plan is on track.
+But we can’t duplicate lab tests with reality going on.
+And – who really wants to do the same thing every single day?

 - Measuring your horse’s vitals after some exercise and then at set intervals after exercise will give you a place to start.

-- Tracking your horse’s spike in heart rate immediately after some trotting, cantering, jumping, or other exertion.
+- Tracking your horse’s heart rate spike immediately after trotting, cantering, jumping, or other exertion.
 Over time, as fitness increases, that spike will start to level out.